Sufail07/BlackJack/README.md

-BlackJack game developed as a part of Javascript courses from Scrimba
+BlackJack game developed as a part of the Javascript course from Scrimba